QUIJOTE Scientific Results -- XVII. Studying the Anomalous Microwave Emission in the Andromeda Galaxy with QUIJOTE-MFI: Methodology

-In order to study to what degree the results presented in this paper could be affected by the selection of the CMB component-separated map, ran our analysis using the four aforementioned CMB maps.
+In order to study to what degree the results presented in this paper could be affected by the selection of the CMB component-separated map, we performed aperture photometry on all CMB maps.
 First, we used SMICA, following the methodology of \citetalias{battistelli2019}.
-We found that the SMICA CMB integrated contribution in the M31 region was the least important of the four maps ($-5.2\,\mu$K).
-This estimate (and those for the the other maps quoted later on) was computed as the mean temperature within the M31 aperture minus the median of the background region, as explained for the aperture photometry in Section~\ref{section:AP}.
-COMMANDER is the opposite case: its estimate is the most important of the four ($-8.6\,\mu$K).
-NILC and SEVEM yielded similar CMB mean temperatures, which sit between the SMICA and COMMANDER values ($-6.9\,\mu$K and $-7.0\,\mu$K): we decided to use NILC after performing a visual inspection of the maps (there are visible residuals in SEVEM on the M31 outer ring).
-Besides, using any of the extreme values (SMICA or COMMANDER) could bias the AME estimation to high or low values, as the subtracted CMB flux from the M31 aperture is as important as the emission from the galaxy itself.
+We found that the SMICA CMB integrated contribution in the M31 region was the most important of the four maps ($+1.0\,\mu$K).
+This estimate (and those for the the other maps quoted later on) was computed as the mean temperature within the M31 aperture minus the median of the background region, using the apertures from Section~\ref{section:AP}.
+COMMANDER is the opposite case: its estimate is the least important of the four ($-2.4\,\mu$K).
+NILC and SEVEM yielded similar CMB mean temperatures ($-1.3\,\mu$K and $-0.8\,\mu$K), which sit between the SMICA and COMMANDER values as good trade-off values: we decided to use NILC after performing a visual inspection of the maps (there are visible residuals in SEVEM on the M31 outer ring).
+Using any of the extreme values (SMICA or COMMANDER) biases the AME estimation to high or low values.
+This is because the amplitude from the CMB maps within the M31 aperture is comparable to the one from the emission coming from the galaxy itself.
+This is further discussed in Section~\ref{section:ame_dependence_on_cmb_map}.
 Finally, in order to reflect uncertainties associated with the subtraction of the CMB anisotropies, the error bar derived from Eq.~\ref{eq:AP_unc} was increased by adding in quadrature the standard deviation of the integrated CMB anisotropy estimates from the previous maps (1.23\,$\mu$K).
 In this way, the error budget of the flux density estimates increases mostly in the spectral range where the CMB contribution is important.